Saudi goals - how Africans have long led the attack

 After years languishing in the distant reaches of fans' minds, the Middle Eastern nation is fast becoming one of football's hottest new destinations, and not just temperature-wise.

-Reigning Ballon d'Or holder Karim Benzema has left Real Madrid, where he won five Champions League titles, for Al-Ittihad while another Frenchman, 2018 World Cup winner N'Golo Kante, will join him at the reigning Pro League champions after seven years at Chelsea.
+Reigning Ballon d'Or holder Karim Benzema has left Real Madrid, where he won five Champions League titles, for Al-Ittihad while another Frenchman, 2018 World Cup winner N'Golo Kante, will join him at the Pro League champions after seven years at Chelsea.

-With the likes of Manchester City's Algerian winger Riyad Mahrez and Chelsea's Gabonese striker Pierre-Emerick Aubameyang also linked with possible moves, BBC Sport Africa reflects on the role some Africans have previously played in Saudi Arabia's top flight.
+With the likes of Manchester City's Algeria winger Riyad Mahrez and Chelsea's Gabon striker Pierre-Emerick Aubameyang also linked with possible moves, BBC Sport Africa reflects on the role some Africans have played in Saudi Arabia's top flight.

 Popular place